-Section 3, Data Quality presents the ABMU Health Board performance against the Data Quality standards for data submitted within 2018/19 financial year.
-ABMU achieved 98%, achieving the required target for 272 of the 277 checks in place, the Health Board are comparing extremely well alongside other Health Boards in Wales, as shown in the annual performance reports published by NWIS.
+Section 3, Data Quality presents the ABMU Health Board performance against the Data Quality standards for data submitted within the 2018/19 financial year.
+ABMU achieved 98%, achieving the required target for 272 of the 277 checks in place; the Health Board are comparing extremely well alongside other Health Boards in Wales, as shown in the annual performance reports published by NWIS.
 Full details are detailed in the report along with other Data Quality and improvement initiatives.

-Section 4, Cyber Security describes the increase attention and focus following the Cyber Attack in May 2017 Wannacry, and the subsequent assessments and actions the Health Board has taken to improve security and reduce vulnerabilities.
-2018/19 have seen areas of improvement including
+Section 4, Cyber Security describes the increased attention and focus following the Cyber Attack in May 2017 Wannacry, and the subsequent assessments and actions the Health Board has taken to improve security and reduce vulnerabilities.
+2018/19 has seen areas of improvement including:

-- Significant progress in identifying and replacing obsolete operating systems on desktop and laptops - A full patching regime was implemented across all PC, laptops and servers within the Health Board for all Microsoft software to reduce risk - Identification and removal of old, unnecessary, unsupported software installed across the estate - A significant improvement was made by implementing the authentication of medical devices, and allowing only access to areas of the network the device requires. - Preparation and assessment for the implementation of Network and Information Systems Directive (NISD)
+- Significant progress in identifying and replacing obsolete operating systems on desktop PCs and laptops - A full patching regime was implemented across all PCs, laptops and servers within the Health Board for all Microsoft software to reduce risk - Identification and removal of old, unnecessary, unsupported software installed across the estate - A significant improvement was made by implementing the authentication of medical devices, allowing access only to network areas the device requires - Preparation and assessment for the implementation of the Network and Information Systems Directive (NISD)